 There are no snazzy graphics.
 No standout block text.
 It’s a white page and black text.

 How do you choose which result to pick?
 You have no other option than to read the title and meta of the page and preview blurb of the content.
 Then you make your decision based on which answers your query the best.

 What is a Meta Description?

-The meta tag description of each page is a short blurb showcasing what the page is about.
-It gives the potential reader a preview of what they can expect from the page contents.
+In other words, it’s a short blurb showcasing what the page is about which gives the potential reader a preview of what they can expect from the page contents.